MicrosoftDocs/cpp-docs/docs/cpp/tutorial-import-stl-named-module.md

     | [`/c`](../build/reference/c-compile-without-linking.md) | Compile without linking, because we're just building the binary named module interface at this point. |

     You can control the object file name and the named module interface file name with the following switches:
-    - [`/Fo`](../build/reference/fo-object-file-name.md).
+    - [`/Fo`](../build/reference/fo-object-file-name.md) sets the name of the object file.
 For example, `/Fo "somethingelse.obj"`.
-By default, the compiler creates a file name that is the same as the module name you are compiling.
-In the example, the output name is `std.obj` because we're compiling the file `std.ixx`.
+By default, the compiler uses the same name as the module source file (`.ixx`) you are compiling.
+In the example, the output name is `std.obj` by default because we're compiling the module file `std.ixx`.
-    - [`/ifcOutput`](../build/reference/ifc-output.md).
+    - [`/ifcOutput`](../build/reference/ifc-output.md) sets the name of the named module interface file (`.ifc`).
 For example, `/ifcOutput "somethingelse.ifc"`.
-In the example, the generated `ifc` file is `std.ifc` because we're compiling the file `std.ixx`.
+By default, the compiler uses the same name as the module source file (`.ixx`) you are compiling.
+In the example, the generated `ifc` file is `std.ifc` by default because we're compiling the module file `std.ixx`.

 1. Importing the `std` library you just built by creating a file named `importExample.cpp` with the following content: